cakephp/docs/en/tutorials-and-examples/bookmarks/part-two.rst

     }

 While this code is a bit more complicated than what we've done so far, it helps to showcase how powerful the ORM in CakePHP is.
-You can easily manipulate query results using the :doc:`/core-libraries/collections` methods, and handle scenarios where you are creating entities on the fly with ease.
+You can manipulate query results using the :doc:`/core-libraries/collections` methods, and handle scenarios where you are creating entities on the fly with ease.